IPPPP/IPP/YOLOpt/README.md

-A YOLO implementation based on Pytorch framework.
+A YOLO implementation modified for digit recognition.